Book a Tour →

 Is there mobile phone reception?

 Reception is good in towns (Katoomba, Leura, Blackheath) but can be patchy or non-existent on remote bushwalking trails.
-Download offline maps before hiking and always tell someone your plans.
+Download offline maps (AllTrails or Avenza Maps) before hiking and always tell someone your plans and expected return time.

 What wildlife might I see?